cyberark/ansible-conjur-collection/CONTRIBUTING.md

 - Create the release on GitHub for that tag
     - Build the release package with `./ci/build_release`
     - Attach package to Github Release

+- To work on Development environment
+    - The repo includes dev and test scripts to setup environment in bin/dev

 ## Testing